VisionsOfficial/candidate-backend-test/README.md

 - PUT to sign a contract.
 You have the choice of how you wish to implement the logic of verification of with participant is making the request.
 - DELETE to revoke a contract

-**BONUS endpoints to implement**
+**BONUS tasks -recommended-**
-- Extension to GET all contracts to be able to filter by participant / status / timestamp
+- Extension to the GET all contracts endpoints to be able to query filter by participant / status / timestamp
 - Addition of basic authentication using JWT for participants -> to put in place at least for the PUT endpoint for signing
 - Add middleware for payload validation
 - Add swagger documentation for the API